AUEB-BALab/web/README.md

 ISTLab-Web
 ==========

-This is the [ISTLab](http://istlab.dmst.aueb.gr/) website project repository.
+This is the repository for the [ISTLab](http://istlab.dmst.aueb.gr/) web site.
 This system is used to create and maintain the website.
 The system manages information regarding

 * research groups
 * group members